 A stock assessment was conducted by ICCAT in 2014 using catch data available to 2013.
 The most recent stock assessment report is an update of that of 2018 covering the most recent information on the stock status.
-The model used was a non-equilibrium surplus biomass production model.
-The stock assessment determined that the stock is not overfished and that overfishing is not occurring (Table 4; Figure 2).
+Three models were used: two surplus biomass production models and a model based only on catch and mortality estimation based on the average sizes of fish caught.
+Regardless of the model used, it was not possible to provide a reliable estimate of MSY.
+However, there is no evidence of a fall in yield or in the average weight of fish caught.
+ICCAT concludes that there is no evidence that the stock is overfished and that overfishing is occurring (Table 1).
 B2013 is likely to be above B{MSY}.